-SOCL 399 (BHSC 399, PSYN 399) Internship in the Social and Behavioral Sciences

-Practice experience, program planning and / or research provide the student with an opportunity to interact with children, adolescents, adults, and the elderly and become acquainted with the complexities of administering programs in the human service professions.
-Field placements will be available in a wide variety of locations such as preschools, day care centers, residential and outpatient drug treatment centers, social service agencies, senior centers, nursing homes, municipal housing projects, community outreach services, and hospitals.
+SOCL 399 (BHSC 399, PSYN 399) Internship in the Social and Behavioral Sciences and outpatient drug treatment centers, social service agencies, senior centers, nursing homes, municipal housing projects, community outreach services, and hospitals.
 A minimum of 120 hours of fieldwork for the semester is required for six credits.
 A maximum of six credits of fieldwork can be applied to the major.
 Students meet in small groups with faculty on a regular basis.